In this article

 Answer a few questions to get started

+Metformin is a diabetes medication that helps with blood sugar control.
 Combined with a healthy exercise and diet routine, Metformin can reduce blood sugar levels in people with type 2 diabetes.
-Depending on a person's circumstances, it can be used with or without insulin or other diabetic medications.
+Depending on a person’s circumstances, it can be used with or without insulin or other diabetic medications.

 Metformin users have an increased risk of experiencing upset stomachs and diarrhea.
 Drinking alcohol also triggers upset stomachs for some people.
 This is a serious problem when combining the two substances.

+Excessive alcohol use can also affect blood glucose levels and contribute to liver damage.
 Alcohol interferes with your liver’s usual processes, which puts you at risk of low blood sugar.
-Symptoms of low blood sugar include:
+This can worsen when you drink while taking Metformin.

 Alcohol also worsens Metformin’s usual side effects, especially gastrointestinal issues.
 The more you drink, the worse the problems.